tektronix/tm_devices/README.rst

 Contributing
 ------------

 Interested in contributing?
-Check out the :doc:`contributing guidelines <CONTRIBUTING>`.
-Please note that this project is released with a :doc:`Code of Conduct <CODE_OF_CONDUCT>`.
+Check out the `contributing guidelines`_.
+Please note that this project is released with a `Code of Conduct`_.
 By contributing to this project, you agree to abide by its terms.

+.. _contributing guidelines: CONTRIBUTING.md

+.. _Code of Conduct: CODE_OF_CONDUCT.md

 License
 -------